TuringLang/IRTracker.jl/README.md

 Then, we can overload some functions for things we want to change:

 ```
+import DynamicComputationGraphs: canrecur, tracknested

-# this is the main thing:
+# this is the main thing to make this work:
 canrecur(ctx::DepthLimitContext, f, args...) =
     ctx.level < ctx.maxlevel